Best Humidifier for Indoor Plants in 2023 : The Key to Proper Plant Growth

 The type of humidifier is not that big of a deal as you might think.
 However, the power of the humidifier matters especially if you place too far away from the plants.
 Then, it won’t be as effective.

-How long should I run a humidifier for plants?
+How long should I run the best humidifier plants?

 Start the humidifier early in the morning and turn it off around lunchtime.
 You have to give the plants enough time to dry off the excess moisture.
 While many people suggest using it for 12 hours, it can be dangerous for regular indoor plants as the extra moisture might lead to fungus or other diseases of the tropical plants.
 Tropical plants require a longer duration to supply sufficient moisture, while succulents require less.

-How often should I use a humidifier for my plants?
+How often should I use a humidifier for house plants?